All "Moments" pages are Spoiler Free. UNMARKED SPOILERS below.

 - The quest chain started by "Welcome to the Machine" is rather fun for a while due to its nature.
 You escort an aptly named Rogue called Dumass out of a mine, and assist a vain Blood Elf named Johnny Awesome in avenging his fallen steed.
 Then you get to the level 80 Player Versus Environment orc, Kingslayer Orkus.
 His quest chain involves running through a gauntlet of dwarves and humans to get your hands on some Alliance plans.
 In order to get you out safely, he orders his Frost Wrym Kasha to fly you to safety while he holds off the guards.
 Kasha loops back to get him out of there ...only for him to die mid-flight, asking you to keep his trusted mount and friend safe.
 Both you and Orkus are named heroes of the Horde soon after Kasha lands.

 - Even though many people hate him, Garrosh Hellscream is honestly one huge crowning moment of tearjerking if you think about it.
-He grew up thinking his father was a monster surrounded by other people who ALSO thought the same thing and likely looked at him as if he was going to snap any minute and murder them all perhaps a foreshadowing of him DOING EXACTLY THAT in Mists?.
-When Thrall came to Nagrand and told him the truth...just...Manly Tears, if you can get over hating him enough to actually see WHY he is the way he is.
+He grew up thinking his father was a monster surrounded by other people who ALSO thought the same thing and likely looked at him as if he was going to snap any minute and murder them all (in a possible foreshadowing of him DOING EXACTLY THAT in Mists).
+When Thrall comes to Nagrand and tells him the truth, it's tragic if you can get over hating him enough to actually see WHY he is the way he is.
 This doesn't give him an out for what he did to Theramore or what he tried to do to the Night Elves but it makes you think that MAYBE he's just trying to get other people to like him.
 He really just wants to make the Horde proud, but seems to think the Horde is still his father's bloodlusting demonic Horde.

 - Also, he has no surviving family members and his foster mother Geyah is dying.
 When Thrall came and started treating him like a child (Garrosh is actually OLDER!) this really got on his nerves since his father and Thrall were more like brothers than the father/son relationship Thrall seemed to want with Garrosh.
 Garrosh also never gets told favourably compared to his father, which is what he wants more than anything else in the world, except for after his victory in Northrend, and anyone who has played the game can tell you that it was mostly Saurfang who pulled that off.